Jasmin319/GitHub-for-BI-Portfolio/README.md

 ---

-### 4. Examples
+### 4. Checklist

-👉 Go to: `04-Examples`
+👉 Go to: `04-Checklist`
-See how structured READMEs look in practice.
+Use a simple checklist to review and improve your GitHub.

 ---

-### 5. Checklist
+### 5. Bonus Tipps

-👉 Go to: `05-Checklist`
+👉 Go to: `04-Checklist`
-Use a simple checklist to review and improve your GitHub.
+See what you could do more!

 ---